 ONCE WERE BROTHERS

-With, say, ten percent left of the lengthy playthrough I more or less yielded to the fact that I was no longer enjoying my time in this city.
-Few aspects of the experience held up to scrutiny; neither the gameplay nor the story kept it together and the exploration was starting to get on my nerves.
-And those ten percent might be more - it was a growing, nagging sensation, like a buzzing fly you can't swat, that might have tormented me across the second half of my playthrough.
+With perhaps ten percent of the lengthy playthrough remaining, I had more or less accepted that I was no longer enjoying my time in Kamurocho.
+Very little held up to scrutiny.
+Neither the gameplay nor the story felt cohesive anymore, and even exploration—normally one of the series’ greatest strengths—had begun to irritate me.
+And those ten percent might be an understatement.
+The dissatisfaction crept in earlier, like a buzzing fly you can’t swat, gradually wearing me down throughout much of the second half.

 OPERA OF DECEIT